 – Provide additional privacy features such as anti-tracking, DNS leak prevention, and basic malware protection within the browser context.

 – Help you manage connection rules without needing to toggle your entire device’s VPN state.
+Is mullvad a good vpn 2026

 If you already use a reputable VPN service, Malus extension can be the lightweight layer that makes browser traffic more predictable and easier to manage on a per-site basis.